 Glass.
 Glass is hands-down the best option for brewing kombucha.
 Glass won’t react to the acidity of the brew.
 Unlike plastic, glass doesn’t scratch easily (damage to the container can harbor foreign bacteria) nor does it generally contain chemicals such as BPA.
 Glass containers are also relatively easy and inexpensive to obtain.
 Good options include larger-size canning jars and glass storage jars (generally found in quart, half-gallon, and gallon sizes).
 Larger glass jars with spigots for continuous brew systems are becoming quite popular.
 While these can be very handy, a word of caution: Be sure the part of the spigot inside the jar is made of plastic and not metal, which can damage the kombucha scoby.

 Plastic.
-Although technically plastic can be used to brew kombucha, we do not recommend it for several reasons.
+Brewing kombucha in plastic containers is not recommended, for several reasons.
 First, plastic can be damaged and scratches in the plastic can harbor foreign bacteria.
 Second, plastic (even food-grade plastic) often contains undesirable chemicals that can be harmful to the kombucha scoby.
 In short, using plastic to brew kombucha greatly decreases the odds of brewing a safe batch.

 Ceramic.
 Do not use ceramic as most of the glazes used to coat ceramic contain lead.